imnhema/imnhema/README.md

 <h1 align="center">Hi 👋, I'm imnhema</h1>

 ## About Me
-I'm a cyber security and data analytics enthusiast currently pursuing an Associate Degree in Data Analytics online with the [Adelaide University](https://www.adelaide.edu.au/) while working full-time in Melbourne.
+I'm a cyber security and data analytics student currently pursuing an Associate Degree in Data Analytics online with the [Adelaide University](https://www.adelaide.edu.au/) while working full-time in Melbourne.
 I'm passionate about learning new technologies and building skills at the intersection of security and data analysis.

 ## Current Focus

 - **Cyber Security** - Developing security knowledge and practical skills
 - **Data Analytics** - Building foundations through my university studies
-- **System Administration** - Building infrastructure knowledge with the help of a homelab

 ## Education & Certifications